decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     width: number;
 }

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-forgotten-export) The symbol "ActionButton" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "PointerEventType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "isPointerEventActive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public (undocumented)
+// @public
-export const isPointerEventActive: (entity: Entity, actionButton: ActionButton, pointerEventType: PointerEventType) => boolean;
+export function isPointerEventActive(entity: Entity, actionButton: ActionButton, pointerEventType: PointerEventType): boolean;

 // Warning: (ae-missing-release-tag) "isPointerEventActiveGenerator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //